 Friends on your server can see you’re online and jump in to talk without calling.
 With moderation tools and specific member access, you may start a community of any size.
 You can set up private channels and give members particular capabilities.

 - You can download Discord on your phone, laptop, PC, or Mac.

-- When you’re ready, take a seat in a voice channel and start speaking.
-Friends can see you’re online and call or video chat with you.
+- When you’re ready, stay active a voice channel and start speaking so that your friends can make a call with you.